parthibanloganathan/across-help/docs/README.md

 6. Select the list you want a card to be added to for every new task in Across
 7. Select the list where you want the associated task to be marked as resolved when the card is moved to the list.
 Affected customers will automatically be notified when the card is moved to this list and the task is resolved

+## Viewing metrics and analytics in Across

+1. Navigate to the "Customers" tab in your dashboard at acrossapp.com
+2. This tab contains analytics such as average response time and most active customer across all of your customer channels

 ## Additional help